ApiLogicServer/Docs/docs/Tutorial-Agile.md

 This React-Admin web app is created automatically - no JavaScript, no HTML.

-It's the Working Software Business Users need to collaborate on Day 1: confirm the data model, and identify logic requirements.
+It's the Working Software Business Users need to collaborate on Day 1: confirm the data model, and uncover logic requirements.

 ![API Logic Server Intro](images/ui-admin/Order-Page.png)